Friday 03 September 2010 10:49:33 PHT

 The Boholano Language

 On Bohol, most people speak Cebuano, or, to be more exact, the local dialect of Cebuano, called Boholano.
-It differs in some respect from the Cebuano spoken on Cebu.
+It differs in some aspects from the Cebuano spoken on Cebu.
 For example:

 Cebuano: Akoa baya ning sinilas.